 You can click the plus sign (+) next to each Source Family label to view the specific fields that are defined at that level.
-The section for the current family (i.e., the family that appears in the header at the top of the dialog box) is expanded by default when you access the Manage Family Fields window.
+The section for the current family (i.e., the family that appears in the header

+About the Field List and Source Families at the top of the dialog box) is expanded by default when you access the Manage Family Fields window.